Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 ![Normal gradient](../../images/ascii/gradient_aeou.png)

-By adding an @ and removing the space, darker blocks use the next darker character and brighter blocks use brighter characters:
+By adding an @ and removing the space, darker blocks use the next darker character, and brighter blocks use brighter characters:

 ```bash
 l2a .\images\gradient.jpg -w 80 --algo gradient -a ouae@ -x " " -v